NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 **Recommendation: out of scope for V2.**

-## Should the standard allow compression?
+## Should The Standard Allow Compression?
 Compression could be useful to reduce the size of the container.
 Some organizations might have limited funds and saving storage might be more important than saving processing power or risking quality loss.
 In addition it might be useful to compress the container to reduce the time needed to transfer it.